southwick-associates/dashboard-template/README.md

 ### Threshold Tests

 **Warnings**: Running on the sample data will produce several threshold warning messages since certain segments (e.g., nonresidents) vary quite a bit year-to-year.
 I included these threshold checks because large changes may indicate data problems.
-You can adjust thresholds using the "tests" argument in calc_metrics() (in "R/production.R") to suit your needs.
+You can adjust thresholds using the "tests" argument in calc_metrics() (documented in "R/production.R") to suit your needs.

 **Errors**: By default, the script will stop with an error if any segment (res, sex, agecat) contains missing values that account for more than 10% of the total (high missing percentages reduce the accuracy of corresponding metrics).
 You can adjust the threshold using the "scaleup_test" argument in calc_metrics() to prevent a particular error.